thibault33170/Simple-Testing-Angular-Project/README.md

 The application is really simple.

-- There is only one js file witch is app.js.
+- There is only one js file whitch is app.js.
-- There is the index.html file witch will display the app.
+- There is the index.html file whitch will display the app.
 She's really basic.

-- There is the testingAngularUnitTest.js file witch contain the test suites of the app.
+- There is the testingAngularUnitTest.js file whitch contain the test suites of the app.

 - And there is the karma.conf.js file.
 This file is a config file for karma.